 Anyone can visit the website and use it to compare mutual funds and examine their performance in comparison to each other and to various benchmarks.
 Regular users can also see Morningstar’s mutual fund ratings, which can be highly influential in the world of finance.

-If you sign up for Morningstar Premium, which costs $199 per year, you get full access to the website’s analyst reports.
+If you sign up for Morningstar Investor, which costs $249 per year, you get full access to the website’s analyst reports.
 These reports offer a deep dive into different mutual funds and can help you pick the one that’s right for you.

-Morningstar Premium also comes with other features, such as portfolio analysis and investment picks from finance professionals which you can use to guide your investing.
+Morningstar Investor also comes with other features, such as portfolio analysis and investment picks from finance professionals which you can use to guide your investing.

 Zacks is another provider of investment research that investors can use to analyze and compare mutual funds.